-Obviously, the MLT-dependent forcing produces results that should have differences to those from the ZM forcing if we looked at the hourly output from WACCM-D. This particularly applies to species which have short chemical lifetimes, such as the ions.
-For some neutral species, like HO_x , the APEEP-driven differences in production are partly masked by the background diurnal variability of chemical production and loss, and are not seen as clearly as in the ionization rates shown in Figure 2.
+Obviously, the MLT-dependent forcing produces results that should have differences to those from the ZM forcing if we looked at hourly output from WACCM-D. This particularly applies to species which have short chemical lifetimes, such as the ions.
+For some neutral species, like HO_x, the APEEP-driven differences in production are partly masked by background diurnal variability of chemical production and loss, and are not seen as clearly as in the ionization rates shown in Figure 2.

-However, since the APEEP models are designed to be used in multi-decadal climate simulations such as those conducted during CMIP6, it is more interesting to ask if the analysis of such simulations gives different answers if the MLT-dependent APEEP forcing is applied.
+However, since the APEEP models are designed to be used in multi-decadal climate simulations such as those conducted during CMIP6, it is more interesting to ask if the analysis of such simulations gives different answers if MLT-dependent APEEP forcing is applied.
 Typically, long climate simulations are analyzed using monthly mean data.
 Thus we concentrate on WACCM-D monthly mean output first.
 Then, we also consider different local times (LSTs) separately from hourly output data saved separately.
-This would be similar to the analysis of data from polar orbiting satellites, since such measurements are typically made at limited local times for any given latitude.
+This would be similar to analysis of data from polar orbiting satellites, such measurements are typically made at limited local times for any given latitude.

-The ozone changes caused by EPP have been suggested to drive the top-down dynamical coupling between the middle atmosphere and the troposphere.
-Thus we start our analysis directly with ozone, and then go on to the ozone-affecting NO_x and HO_x .
-The polar cap means shown in the following Sections were calculated as area-weighted (cosine-of-latitude scaling) averages at the geographic latitudes $60^{\circ} - 90^{\circ}$.
-We concentrate more on the Southern Hemisphere (SH), because there geomagnetic latitudes span over a wider range of geographic latitudes than in the Northern Hemisphere (NH) and thus cover a wider range of background conditions and diurnal variability, especially during winter.
-Thus we can expect that, overall, the MLT dependency of APEEP forcing should be a more important factor in the SH atmosphere.
+Ozone changes caused by EPP have been suggested to drive the top-down dynamical coupling between middle atmosphere and troposphere.
+Thus we start our analysis directly with ozone, and then go on to ozone-affecting NO_x and HO_x .
+Polar cap means shown in the following Sections were calculated as area-weighted (cosine-of-latitude scaling) averages at geographic latitudes $60^\circ - 90^\circ$.
+We concentrate more on the SH, because there geomagnetic latitudes span over a wider range of geographic latitudes than in the NH and thus cover a wider range of background conditions and diurnal variability, especially during winter.
+Thus we can expect that, overall, the MLT dependency of APEEP forcing should be more important factor in the SH atmosphere.

-125 3.1 Ozone
+3.1 Ozone

-Figure 3 shows the monthly mean results for the SH polar cap in the year 2003.
-In Figure 3a, the impact of MLT-dependent APEEP forcing on mesospheric ozone is strongest, with up to $\approx 10\%$ depletion, between April and September at the pressure levels between 0.1 and 0.01 hPa.
-The depletion is mainly caused by the additional HO_x production, with a contribution from the additional NO_x production (Verronen and Lehmann, 2015).
-In the stratosphere, depletion up to $\approx 3\%$ is seen from June to October, descending from 1 to 10 hPa.
-The stratospheric depletion and the descent are both caused by increased NO_x descending inside the polar vortex from the production region in the mesosphere-lower thermosphere towards lower altitudes.
-The APEEP effects are moderate in October and November due to the major effect from the great Halloween solar proton event (e.g., Funke et al., 2011) which is included in all simulations.
-Above 0.01 hPa, the ozone effect becomes less consistent, i.e., both small increases and decreases are seen, partly due to atomic oxygen changes affecting the total odd-oxygen balance.
-Overall and qualitatively, our results agree well with mesospheric and stratospheric ozone responses from simulations using free-running dynamics, e.g., with those presented by Andersson et al. (2018).
+Figure 3 shows the monthly mean results for SH polar cap in year 2003.
+In Figure 3a, the impact of MLT-dependent APEEP forcing on mesospheric ozone is strongest, with up to $\approx 10\%$ depletion, between April and September at pressure levels between 0.1 and 0.01 hPa.
+The depletion is caused by increased HO_x production.
+In the stratosphere, depletion up to $\approx 3\%$ is seen from

+120 June to October, descending from 1 to 10 hPa.
+The stratospheric depletion and the descent are both caused by increased NO_x descending inside the polar vortex from production region in the mesosphere-lower thermosphere towards lower altitudes.
+The APEEP effects are moderate in October and November due to the major effect from the great Halloween solar proton event (e.g. Funke et al., 2011) which is included in all simulations.
+Above 0.01 hPa, the ozone effect becomes less consistent, i.e.

+small increases and decreases are both seen, partly due to atomic oxygen increase affecting its balance with ozone.
+Overall and qualitatively, our results agree well with results from an ensemble of multi-decadal simulations using free-running dynamics (e.g. Andersson et al., 2018).